uvafung/CMEE-CourseWork/week2/READMEweek2.md

 ###### Files in code:

     Code scripts --
-        align_seqs.py: aligns two DNA sequences
+        align_seqs_better.py: take any two fasta sequences (in separate files) to be aligned as input, taking into account all the equally-best alignments, and save output in both txt and pickle formats (GROUPWORK) align_seqs_fasta.py: take any two fasta sequences (in separate files) to be aligned as input (GROUPWORK) align_seqs.py: aligns two DNA sequences
         basic_csv.py: read csv file and write output containing only species name and body mass basic_io1.py: file input